shadabshaukat/python-flask-demo-oracle/README.md

 ## Deploy

-### 1. Install Python 3 and the flask , cx_Oracle, Jinga2 & six packages
+### 1. Install Python 3.6, flask , cx_Oracle, Jinga2 & six packages on Oracle Linux 7

 First pre-requisite is to ensure your instance has Python3 installed along with the Python packages.
 We will also install the command-line browser links to test the API using a html form.